simonprickett/simonprickett.github.io/_posts/2023-08-10-carbon-intensity-display-with-raspberry-pi-pico-and-pimoroni-gfx-pack.md

 ## Improvements

 One thing with this project is that leaving it on all day uses electricity, so it's maybe kind of counterproductive?
-There's a few things that could be improved here... with some thought I could probably use the deep sleep capabilities of the Pico W with MicroPython, and/or disconnect from wifi between updates, update less often etc.
+There's a few things that could be improved here... with some thought I could probably use the deep sleep capabilities of the Pico W with MicroPython, and/or disconnect from WiFi between updates, update less often etc.

 A more extreme power saving solution would be to forego colour and use an e-ink display that will retain its state when powered down.
 I do have one of these Pimoroni [Badger 2040W](https://shop.pimoroni.com/products/badger-2040-w?variant=40514062188627) devices (I use it in my [aircraft tracking project](/plane-spotting-with-redis-nodejs-micropython/)):